munshkr/picopico/README.md

 # picopico ピコピコ

-A musical project.
+A very small chiptune synthesizer and player.
 Sound is made with an 8-bit microcontroller (Attiny85) and tries to mimic a classical sound chip used in video game consoles from the 80s.

 Pretty much inspired by [1-bit symphony](http://www.1bitsymphony.com/) by Tristan Perich and [lft/kryo's project](http://www.linusakesson.net/hardware/chiptune.php).